dirkjanm/videojs-preroll/README.md

 Number of seconds after which the video can be skipped

+#### repeatAd
+Type: `Boolean`
+Default: false

+Whether the ad should be repeated if a new src is loaded to the player

 ## Credits

 Uses javascript and css for video skipping and linking block from The Onions [videojs-vast-plugin](https://github.com/theonion/videojs-vast-plugin/)